-The groups pointed to problematic language used by the President and his surrogates that have fostered a hostile environment toward many, including African Americans, Muslims and those perceived to be Muslim, and immigrant and refugee communities.”
+The groups pointed to problematic language and policies used by the President and his surrogates, “that have fostered a hostile environment toward many, including African Americans, Muslims and those perceived to be Muslim, and immigrant and refugee communities.”

 The increased number of hate-based incidents over the past year and cited in the statement include: